 The mechanistic target of Rapamycin complex 1 (mTORC1) is a master regulator of cell growth and proliferation that is activated at the lysosomes in response to nutrients or growth factors.
-Several lines of evidence have shown that dysregulated mTORC1 is a key contributor to the dysregulated growth and quality control that drive cancer, diabetes, and neurodegenerative diseases, making it an attractive therapeutic target.
-Of particular interest, aberrant activation of the mTORC1 pathway is common in both Hodgkin (HLs) and many types of B-cell non-Hodgkin lymphomas (NHLs), and is associated with poor prognosis.
-However, current pharmacological approaches that target mTORC1 kinase activity suffer from major limitations, urging the need for complete and more specific mTORC1 inhibition, which could elicit more promising clinical responses.
-Dr. Shin proposes to use small-molecules that disrupt critical protein-protein interactions (PPIs) required for mTORC1 activation to investigate its regulatory mechanism on the lysosomes.
+Aberrant activation of the mTORC1 pathway is common in both Hodgkin (HLs) and many types of B-cell non-Hodgkin lymphomas (NHLs) and is associated with poor prognosis.
+However, current pharmacological approaches that target mTORC1 kinase activity suffer from major limitations, urging the need for complete and more specific mTORC1 inhibition.
+Dr. Shin is using small-molecules that disrupt critical protein-protein interactions (PPIs) required for mTORC1 activation to investigate mTORC1 regulation.

-Dr. Shin is a postdoctoral fellow in the laboratory of Dr. Roberto Zoncu at the University of California, Berkeley.
-She received her PhD in the School of Biological Sciences at Seoul National University in 2016.
+Dr. Shin received her PhD in the School of Biological Sciences at Seoul National University.
 Her PhD work focused on the epigenetic and transcriptional regulation of autophagy.
-Dr. Shin now works on mTORC1 regulation as well as nutrient sensing mechanisms by the lysosomes to understand their roles in normal versus cancer cells.
+She is currently a postdoctoral fellow at the University of California, Berkeley, where she works on mTORC1 regulation and on nutrient sensing mechanisms by the lysosomes.

 Acknowledgement of Support